nicmunroe/wingtips/wingtips-servlet-api/README.md

 ##### 1. Extend the `RequestTracingFilter` class

-To provide a custom tag strategy, extend the `RequestTracingFilter` and override `protected void initializeTagStrategy(FilterConfig filterConfig)` to return your tag strategy.
+To provide a custom tag strategy, extend the `RequestTracingFilter` and override `protected void initializeTagAndNamingStrategy(FilterConfig filterConfig)` to return your tag strategy.

 In this example, the provided strategy extends the OpenTracing implementation to